 Thanks for thinking, have a great day!

 P.S.
 Put another way: Maybe the problem is that wheat is always there.
 You wake up in the morning it’s there for breakfast.
-It’s their at snack time, it’s there for lunch, it’s still there in the afternoon for an afternoon snack.
-It’s still there at dinner tonight is even might be there at desert.
-It never leaves you alone, no wonder why it’s a problem.
+It’s there at snack time, it’s there for lunch, it’s still there in the afternoon for an afternoon snack.
+It’s still there at dinner tonight and even might be there at dessert.
+It never leaves you alone, no wonder why it’s a problem!

 P.S.S Could gluten sensitivity simply be like little brother sensitivity?